freeCodeCamp/guide/src/pages/jquery/jquery-selectors/index.md

 `<h1 id="headline">News Headline</h1>`<br>
 `$("h1#headline").css("font-size", "2em");`

 There are also selectors that act as filters - they will usually start with colons.
 For example, the `:first` selector selects the element that is the first child of its parent.
 Here's an example of an unordered list with some list items.
-The jQuery selector below it selected the first `<li>` element in the list - the "One" list item.
-Then it used a method to turn the "One" text green.
+The jQuery selector below the list selects the first `<li>` element in the list--the "One" list item--and then uses the `.css` method to turn the text green.

 ```
    <ul>